dugajean/tsexpress-starter/README.md

 }
 ```

-You're free to do anything you would do in a normal Express app.
+You're free to do anything you would do in a normal ExpressJS app.
 These features are all optional and can simply be ignored.
 Just use Express with Typescript.

 ## Integration with TypeORM